gruvw/portfolio/future_posts/2019-09-01-custom-IOT-in-my-house.md

 ---
 layout: post
-title: "Custom IOT in my house"
+title: "Custom IoT in my house"
-sub_title: "How I designed, built and programmed a full IOT system in my house from scratch."
+sub_title: "How I designed, built and programmed a full IoT system in my house from scratch."
 introduction: "You can access the source code and the documentation regarding this project on the following GitHub repository:"
 actions:
   - label: "Project's GitHub repository"